EMU3000 series

-The EMU3000 series is a series of electric multiple unit trains operated by the Taiwan Railways Administration (TRA).
-The trains are built by the Japanese company Hitachi Rail as inter-city trains and entered passenger service on 29 December 2021.
+The EMU3000 series is a series of electric multiple unit trains operated by the Taiwan Railway Corporation (TR).
+The trains are built by Hitachi Rail as inter-city trains and entered passenger service on 29 December 2021.

 History

-The EMU3000 series was purchased as part of the TRA's plan to replace its aging fleet by 2024.
+The EMU3000 series was purchased as part of the then Taiwan Railways Administration's (TRA) plan to replace its aging fleet by 2024.
 That plan called for the purchase of 600 intercity cars, 520 commuter cars (EMU900 series), 102 locomotives, and 60 un-electrified passenger cars.
-Additionally, the EMU3000 series is expected to increase TRA's service capacity in Eastern Taiwan, where demand for tickets is high and often sell out around major holidays.
+Additionally, the EMU3000 series was expected to increase TRA's service capacity in Eastern Taiwan, where demand for tickets is high and often sell out around major holidays.